JorgeFBMoreira/OriginSix/README.md

 ## 💻 Project

 OriginSix is an institutional website in a "Landing Page" format.
 It's responsive to small and large devices and it can be used in different types of enterprises (from micro to medium-sized).<br><br>

-OriginSix is a project made from NLW (Next Level Week) 06, hosted by Rocketseat.
+OriginSix foi originalmente feito de NLW (Next Level Week) 06, hospedado pela Rocketseat.
 You can have access to NLW 06 by accessing Rocketseat platform from the following link: [https://app.rocketseat.com.br](https://app.rocketseat.com.br).